 \subsubsection{Preliminaries}

-The objective of this section is to determine the specific fixed points of the elements of $\mathcal{G}$.
-First, we highlight that there are two different king of fixed points on $S\times S$.
-We recall Remark \ref{fixed} in dimension 4. \begin{lemme} The set of fixed surfaces in $S\times S$ is in bijection with $F$.
+The goal of this section is to understand the fixed points of the elements of $\mathcal{G}$.
+First, we highlight that there are two different kinds of fixed points on $S\times S$.
+We recall Remark \ref{fixed} in dimension 4. \begin{lemme} The set of fixed surfaces in $S\times S$ is in bijection with $F=\left\{\left.s\in G\right|\ \theta(s)=s^{-1}\right\}$ (see Notation \ref{fixednota} (iv)).
 A fixed surface in $S\times S$ is given by: